asantagata/fruit-ui/docs/md/this.md

 JavaScript has two significant kinds of functions; we'll call these *non-contextual* and *contextual.*

 Non-contextual functions are declared with an arrow (`=>`).
-They might or might not use curly braces; if they do not, they must consist of only one statement whose value is returned.
+They might or might not use curly braces; if they do not, they must consist of one expression whose value is returned.
 These functions *cannot* have their own `this`.
 Instead, they must absorb the `this` of their calling context.
 Sometimes, this is very useful; when using `.map` or `.filter`, for instance, we'll often want to use the same `this` inside the callback as outside.
 That is:

 ```
 render() {